 Yes, CyberGhost allows torrenting.
 It has specialized servers for P2P connections, and they’re located in countries where torrenting is legal, so you shouldn’t run into any issues.
 During our tests, the download speeds were good, and the whole torrenting experience went smoothly.

 How many devices can use CyberGhost?

-On one account, you can use CyberGhost for 7 devices at a time.
-This is on the higher side, as many providers will give you 10 or more simultaneous connections.
+With one account, you can use CyberGhost on 7 devices at a time.
+This is on the lower side, as many providers will give you 10 or more simultaneous connections.
 However, you can expand the limit by configuring CyberGhost on a router.

 Can CyberGhost be trusted?

 CyberGhost is generally a trustworthy VPN service from a security standpoint.
 It's located in privacy-friendly Romania and has also completed an independent no-logs audit in 2022.